aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getLastCell() {#getLastCell--}

+<b>@deprecated.</b> Please use the 'lastCell' property instead.
 Gets the last cell object in the row.

 ```javascript
 getLastCell() : Cell;